espressif/arduino-esp32/docs/en/contributing.rst

 The ``ci.json`` file is used to specify how the test suite and sketches will handled by the CI system.
 It can contain the following fields:

 * ``requires``: A list of configurations in ``sdkconfig`` that are required to run the test suite.
+The test suite will only run on the targets that have **ALL** the required configurations.
+By default, no configurations are required.
-The test suite will only run on the targets that have the required configurations.
+* ``requires_any``: A list of configurations in ``sdkconfig`` that are required to run the test suite.
+The test suite will only run on the targets that have **ANY** of the required configurations.
 By default, no configurations are required.
 * ``targets``: A dictionary that specifies the targets for which the tests will be run.
 The key is the target name and the value is a boolean that specifies if the test should be run for that target.
 By default, all targets are enabled as long as they have the required configurations specified in the ``requires`` field.
 This field is also valid for examples.